-Hi friends, we thought we’d put together some inspiration to help you get the most from your MOD Cold Press Juicer!
+We thought we’d put together some inspiration to help you get the most from your MOD Cold Press Juicer.
 Did you know that each MOD Cold Press comes with a sorbet attachment free as part of the bonus Wellness Bundle?

 If you purchased a MOD Cold Press and stashed this part away after unboxing - it happens!
 We speak to a lot of customers who have purchased a MOD Cold Press Juicer who regularly make various kinds of juice, however they may not have yet gotten around to testing out a healthy fruit sorbet.